notSarvar/SimpleExchanger/readme.md

  ***

- To build you need this commands run in terminal:
+ To build the program you need to run this commands in terminal:
   ```sh
     mkdir build
     cd build